Creating a Better View: Fences, Hedges and Other Screening Strategies

-But maybe you only need a small bit of screening.
+Consider screening just the bad views instead of building a fence or planting a hedge the full length of your lot line.
 An attractive trellis, strategically placed can provide you and your neighbor with a bit of privacy.

-A flower-covered berm can enclose an outdoor living space while improving the view on both sides.
-Raising the planting bed also increases the visual impact of the garden, improves drainage and can lift plants above standing water.
+A flower-covered berm or raised bed can be used to enclose an outdoor living space, while improving the view on both sides.

 Upcoming Webinars & Appearances

 Feb.
 4, 2023